ewerton-cristhian/BrainPepPass/README.md

 ### Overview

-BrainPepPass is a machine learning (ML)-based framework that uses a supervised Supervised Laplacian Eigenmaps (sLE) and Extreme Gradient Boosting algorithms (XGB) to predict if natural and chemically modified can cross or not the blood-brain barrier (BBB).
+BrainPepPass is a machine learning (ML)-based framework that uses a supervised manifold dimensionality reduction and eXtreme Gradient Boosting (XGB) algorithms to predict if natural and chemically modified can cross or not the blood-brain barrier (BBB).
 This computational tool uses structural and physiochemical properties extracred from peptides to predict the permeability.

 <br>